-While the primary purpose of this report was to identify the NED plan, this report also identified the economic, environmental, and social factors that are vital to Surf City and their residents.
-These factors were evaluated as to their contribution to the remaining P&G evaluation accounts: Regional Economic Development (RED), Environmental Quality (EQ), and Other Social Effects (OSE).
+These benefits were evaluated as to their contribution to the remaining P&G evaluation accounts: Regional Economic Development (RED), Environmental Quality (EQ), and Other Social Effects (OSE).
 These factors, as defined by the P&G, include:

 - The RED account addresses economic benefits important to the region.
 Items in this account relate to economic activities such as employment and income. - The EQ account assesses the favorable or unfavorable changes in the ecological, aesthetic and cultural or natural resources by the project.
 This review is typically conducted with the participation of agencies, local governments, and stakeholders through an on-going and engaging series of scoping meetings, public input meetings, agency and stakeholder meetings, and State and Agency reviews.
 Items in this account include threatened and endangered species and their critical habitat, terrestrial and marine species, migratory birds, and historic properties considered eligible for, or listed on, the National Register of Historic Places. - Other Social Effects (OSE) account.
 OSE considers the benefits of alternative plans to social and community attributes.
 Factors within this account can include the improvement of life, health and safety, community and social cohesion, access to public facilities and services, and improvement to disadvantaged and socially vulnerable populations.